 - 6 empty glass jars or plastic cups,

 - paper towels

 - The primary color leftover dye mixture.

 - Then insert two paper towel strips in a cup to start with.
-One half of a strip should stay in the cup and the other half bending over to the next cup as shown in the picture below.
-Repeat the steps so that each cup should hold two strips of paper.
+One half of a strip should stay in the cup and the other half bending over to the next cup as shown in the picture above.

 Capillary action is how the plant absorbed the water and transported it all the way to the tip of the leaves.
 As paper towel also has fibers, the same science happens here too.
 And also when two color liquids are mixed, a new color is formed and we can talk about the color wheel and how the secondary colors are formed.